Woodworking Projects – 17 Cool DIY Ideas for Kids and Families

 This craft is surprisingly like the one listed above.
-To make shadow box art, you want to make a box just like the one above, but you don’t add on the extra pieces of wood at the end to make it taller.
+To make shadow box art, you want to make a box just like the one above, but you don’t add the extra pieces of wood at the end to make it taller.

 Instead, you leave it the same height that it already is.
 After that, paint the small box the color that you want.
-Then, it’s time to get started on the inside of your new wall art.
+Then, it’s time to get started on the inside with your new wall art.

 Putting letters inside is a simple and easy idea.
 These can be purchased at your local craft store, and they aren’t expensive.